 The area under the bed is probably Marie Kondo's biggest fear.
 Go big and just slide everything out from under there, vacuum the area, dust off all of the items, and slide them back in an organized system.

 Go Through Your Closet

-Clothes definitely have sentimental value, but one rule to follow when it comes to keeping your closet organized is: If you haven't worn it in over a year, toss it (or donate it).
+Clothes definitely have sentimental value, but here's one rule to follow when it comes to keeping your closet organized: If you haven't worn it in over a year, toss it (or donate it).

 Wipe Down the Bed Frame

 If your bed frame is a hard material, like wood, dust it.
 If it's a softer material, like a fabric, attach a small nozzle to your vacuum and run it up and down the frame.
 On the topic of beds, throw your kids' stuffed animals in the wash so they're nice and fresh for bedtime.

 Open up all of your drying racks and wipe them down with an all-purpose spray.
 Naturally, leave them out to dry.

 Thoroughly Clean the Washer and Dryer